verri/jules/docs/doc_array__array.md

 3)  Constructs the array with copies of elements with value `value` and dimensions `dims`.

 4)  Constructs the array with dimensions `dims`.
-Elements are initialized with elements from iterating the `RandomAccessIterator` `iter`.
+Elements are initialized with elements from iterating `iter`.

 5)  Constructs the array from a `recursive_initialized_list`.